American Indians of Virginia

 instruction and for helping them to organize information.
 There are several

-opportunities for using foldables when teaching American Indians of Virginia.
+opportunities to use foldables when teaching about American Indians of Virginia.

 For example, students can use foldables to organize information about American

-Indian language groups or to compare Virginia tribes that existed in the past
+Indian language groups or to compare past and present Virginia tribes.

 Locate American Indian Tribes on a Map